pubkey/client-side-databases/README.md

 ### Why is PouchDB & RxDB so slow?

-For the PouchDB and RxDB (based on PouchDB storage) I used the [old](https://www.npmjs.com/package/pouchdb-adapter-idb) indexeddb adapter.
+For the PouchDB and RxDB (based on PouchDB storage) I used the [old](https://www.npmjs.com/package/pouchdb-adapter-idb) Indexeddb adapter.
 It is much less optimized then the [new](https://www.npmjs.com/package/pouchdb-adapter-indexeddb) adapter, but the new one made problems with returning the correct query results.
 Theses problems have been fixed on the PouchDB master branch, but I have to wait for the next PouchDB release.
 I will updated the repo when this change can be done.